Violence against women: Africa's shadow pandemic | DW | 06.10.2020

 The United Nations has called it the "shadow pandemic".
 Violence, sexual assault and femicide have all increased in the past months across Africa and the globe.
 The reasons of the spike are closely related to the coronavirus pandemic.

-Liberia recorded a 50 percent increase in gender-based violence in the first half of this year.
+Liberia recorded a 50% increase in gender-based violence in the first half of this year.
 Between January and June, there were more than 600 reported rape cases.
-The number for the whole of 2018 was 803.
+The number for the whole of 2018 was 803 in the West African country.

-The UN's MINUSCA mission in the Central African Republic reported another increase: 27 percent more instances of rape, and 69 percent more cases where women and children were hurt.
+The UN's MINUSCA mission in the Central African Republic reported another increase: 27% more instances of rape, and 69% more cases where women and children were hurt.

 "The situation was already bad for women before the pandemic.
 The pandemic merely lifted the veil from what was not being seen," Jean Paul Murunga of the women's' rights organization Equality Now told DW.